Women In Cybersecurity

 Menlo Park, Calif. – Jan.
 17, 2017

 Roughly 11% of the cybersecurity workforce are women, compared to 25% in technology, and 50% of professional occupations overall.
-There are several women in cyber associations which aim to move the needle way up on those numbers.
-The list:
+The following women in cyber associations aim to move the needle way up on those numbers:

 - The Executive Women’s Forum (EWF) serves female executives in security, risk management and privacy.
 There’s no cyber in it’s name, but EWF has an impressive advisory board with women in cyber from organizations that include Carnegie Mellon University, Johnson & Johnson, J.P.
 Morgan Chase & Co., and Microsoft.

 - The Phi Beta Cyber Society honors outstanding women (and men) who have devoted their careers to cyber defending and protecting the United States and its citizens, businesses, educational institutions, and organizations of all types.
 Top women in cyber are encouraged to join and visit with high school girls at local schools in the U.S.

 - Women in CyberSecurity (WiCyS) was launched in 2013 with support from a National Science Foundation grant.
 The annual WiCyS conference is the flagship event for women in cyber.
 WiCyS 2017 takes place Mar.
 31 to Apr.
 1 in Tuscon, Ariz.
 An extensive list of community resources for women in cyber is provided on the WiCyS site.

 - Women in Defense (WID) — started in 1979 — an affiliate of the National Defense Industrial Association (NDIA), cultivates and supports the advancement and recognition of women in all aspects of national security — including cybersecurity.
 The WID Annual National Conference features keynote speakers from NASA, NSA, DHS, CyberCom and StratCom.